The Shadow Project

 The Shadow Project are an English electro rock band that formed in Felixstowe, Suffolk, England, in 2003.
 The original (and current) line-up consists of Tom Askew (Guitars), Stephen Hurley (Drums), Simon McCarthy (Guitars) and Ben Wright (Bass / Electronics).
 Having released their debut album A Beauty To Fight For to critical acclaim in 2007, The Shadow Project split a year later.
 They reformed in 2011 with their comeback release "The Nature Boys" being described as "stunning' by BBC Introducing in the UK.
-The band remain firm favourites with Huw Stephens and Sigur Rós manager John Best (who had previously invited the band on tour) and are set to release a new record later this year.
+The band remain firm favourites with Huw Stephens and Sigur Rós manager John Best (who had previously invited the band on tour).

 The Shadow Project are known for their active charity work and recently contributed previously unreleased material to the 'Hope for Japan' charity; releasing a post-rock compilation album to raise money for the victims of the recent Tōhoku earthquake and tsunami disaster.

 History

 The band formed in late 2003 when former Deben High School friends Tom Askew and Stephen Hurley decided to start writing music together.
 Hurley recommended Simon McCarthy join the pair as he shared a similar guitar playing style to that of Askew.
 He agreed and was soon accompanied by Ben Wright to augment electronic flavours into the largely instrumental tracks.
 Despite being scattered at various universities across England, the material grew quickly and the band played their first gig in their hometown of Felixstowe on 23 December that year.
 They were joined on stage by another friend, Seni Chanapai, on bass guitar.